Thursday, November 22, 2018

 Petrus 1985 Label's comparison by © LeDomduVin 2018

-Like for all luxury goods, wine counterfeiting has always existed.
-Yet, it has become over the last 15 to 20 years a very lucrative and increasing business.
-Although some may be in the business of creating fake cheap wines (as it also a lucrative business), counterfeiters usually prefer to keep big and fast money in mind and have bigger aim than common mass-market wines, so counterfeiting mostly concerned the best Chateaux in their best vintages (in my opinion and from my experience).
-Those that are the most renown and the most recognizable globally and/or correspond to something in certain markets like “Lafite” in China (where there is probably more wine than the Chateau ever produced...).
+Like all luxury goods, wine counterfeiting has always existed.
+Yet, over the last 15 to 20 years, it has become a very lucrative and growing business.
+Although some may be in the business of creating fake cheap wines (as it also a lucrative business), counterfeiters usually prefer to keep big and fast money in mind and have bigger aim than common mass-market wines, so counterfeiting mainly concerned the best Chateaux in their best vintages (in my opinion and from my experience).
+Those that are the most renowned and the most recognizable globally, and/or correspond to something in specific markets, like “Lafite” in China (where there is probably more wine than the Chateau ever produced...).

 LeDomduVin a.k.a.
 Dominique Noel doing a casual inspection of a bottle of Petrus 1969 - ©LeDomduVin 2018